 In addition, a newer development for women and addiction may include a preference for wine, which is heavily marketed to women and painted as affluent and sexy by television and movies, the article notes.
 While moderate wine drinking is harmless for many women, even social wine drinking may evolve into addiction for others.

 Alcohol Affects Women Differently

 Alcohol education for women is also vital as part of a comprehensive treatment program, because alcohol affects women differently than men.
 Women succumb to alcohol toxicity more quickly than men because their bodies are composed of more fat and less water — a combination that leads to greater absorption and less dilution of alcohol in the body.
-In addition, the effect of brain shrinkage linked to alcohol consumption is more pronounced in women than in men, according to a study in the Archives of Neurology
+In addition, the effect of brain shrinkage linked to alcohol consumption is more pronounced in women than in men, according to a study in the Archives of Neurology reported by CNN Health.

 Women who are alcohol addicts can benefit from treatment that gives them a sense of empowerment, includes intensive personal counseling, and determines of the triggers of their drinking habits, the article indicates.

 About Residence XII

 Residence XII offers alcohol treatment that helps to empower women while leading them on their journey toward recovery.
 At Residence XII, we welcome all women (+18) and aim to provide the highest quality inpatient alcohol treatment available.
 We provide free assessments and references for women seeking more information about alcohol dependency.
 Residence XII also offers outpatient alcohol treatment programs and family treatment programs.
 Residence XII is State Licensed by CARF (commission on Accreditation of Rehabilitation Facilities) and a member of the NAATP (National Association of Addiction Treatment Providers).